Lightbridge-KS/obsidian-supervault/README.md

 <!-- badges: end -->

 > leverage mulitiple [Obsidian](https://obsidian.md) Vault in the same parent **"Super-Vault"** folder with shared global settings such as hotkeys, plugins, templates.

+**Note:** I think the approach using symbolic link might not be a good idea because the link is hard-coded and It will not work when using multiple devices.
+So I think I'll deprecated this project, but keep visibilty public on github for others to see and potentially fix these issue.

+Kittipos: 2022-03-11

 ## Structures